 Summarizing soil carbon responses to global environmental change

-Nutrient fertilization and soil carbon fractions
+Nutrient fertilization and soil organic matter stoichiometry and stability

 Biochar affects on seasonal nitrogen cycling in alfalfa